GRAPHISOFT/vscode-gdl/README.md

   * Type after @: to group results by type and filter them
   * This list is also visible and can be filtered in the Breadcrumbs bar and the Explorer/Outline view
   * The Breadcrumbs bar also shows which subroutine the cursor is in
-* Workspace symbols (Ctrl-T) lists library parts in the opened folders
+* Workspace symbols (Ctrl-T) searches library parts in the opened folders by name or GUID
   * The search opens with the currently selected text
   * Type to filter results
   * Select to open the same script or xml that the current editor contains, or libpartdata.xml if unknown